Anthropology Scholarships and Awards

 Faculty and Staff Awards

-Each year, the College of Arts and Sciences recognizes several members of the faculty for outstanding service, teaching, or scholarly work.
+Each year, the College of Arts and Sciences recognizes several members of the faculty and staff for outstanding service, teaching, or scholarly work.
 Help support the Department of Anthropology by nominating a faculty or staff member in recognition of their positive contribution to the College and University!
 Nominations are normally due in August.
 Read more here on how to nominate a faculty or staff member of the Department.